-- ◆ General Property Tax Relief.
-Counties have the option of increasing the sales, use, and accommodations tax rate by 1% to provide additional revenue for local governments and a property tax rollback.2 The tax must be approved by voter referendum and is typically referred to as the "local option sales tax." - ◆ Local Sales and Use Tax for Transportation Facilities.
-A governing body of a county may raise revenue for a transportation project by either imposing a sales and use tax up to 1% or by imposing tolls.3 The increase is imposed by enacting an ordinance, subject to approval by voter referendum, and must be for a specific period of time to collect a limited amount of money.
-At no time may any portion of the county area be subject to both the local sales and use tax for transportation facilities and the capital project sales tax (discussed below). - ◆ Capital Project Sales Tax.
-A governing body of a county may impose a 1% sales and use tax to defray the debt service on bonds issued to pay for authorized capital projects.
+- General Property Tax Relief.
+Counties have the option of increasing the sales, use, and accommodations tax rate by 1% to provide additional revenue for local governments and a property tax rollback.
+The tax must be approved by voter referendum and is typically referred to as the "local option sales tax." - Local Sales and Use Tax for Transportation Facilities.
+A governing body of a county may raise revenue for transportation projects by either imposing a sales and use tax up to 1% or by imposing tolls.
+The increase is imposed by enacting an ordinance, subject to approval by voter referendum, and must be for a specific period of time to collect a limited amount of money. - Capital Project Sales Tax.
+A governing body of a county may impose up to a 1% sales and use tax to defray the debt service on bonds issued to pay for authorized capital projects.
 The increase is imposed by enacting an ordinance, subject to approval by voter referendum.
-At no time may any portion of the county area be subject to both the capital project sales tax and the local sales and use tax for transportation facilities (discussed above).
-The capital project sales tax may not be imposed for more than 8 years for newly imposed taxes or 7 years for re-imposed taxes. - ◆ Personal Property Tax Relief.
+The capital project sales tax may not be imposed for more than 8 years for newly imposed taxes or 7 years for re-imposed taxes. - Personal Property Tax Relief.
 The county council may impose, by referendum, a local sales and use tax in lieu of the personal property tax imposed on private passenger motor vehicles, motorcycles, general aviation aircraft, boats, and boat motors.
 The tax may not exceed the lesser of 2% or the amount necessary to replace the property tax on these items in the most recently completed fiscal year.
-Currently, this tax is not being imposed. - ◆ School District Taxes.
+Currently, this tax is not being imposed. - School District Taxes.
 The General Assembly has authorized certain school districts to impose a sales and use tax within the county.
 These taxes are generally imposed to pay debt service on general obligation bonds and/or the cost of capital improvements for school districts.
-Most of these taxes are imposed at a rate of 1%.
+Most of these taxes are imposed at a rate of 1%. - Catawba Tribal Sales and Use Tax.
+The Catawba Indian Reservation is located in York County.
+S.C.
+Code Ann. § 27-16-130(H) contains the specific sales and use tax provisions

-1 Note: Sales of unprepared food are only exempt from a local sales and use tax if the local sales and use tax law specifically exempts such sales.
-For information on the exemption for sales of unprepared food from local sales and use taxes, see the discussion below entitled "Exemption for Certain Food Sales" and the most recent South Carolina information letter on the "Local Sales and Use Tax Charts, Catawba Tribal Sales and Use Tax Chart and Exemption Information."
+&lt;sup>1 Note: Sales of unprepared food are only exempt from a local sales and use tax if the local sales and use tax law specifically exempts such sales.
+For information on the exemption for sales of unprepared food from local sales and use taxes, see the discussion below entitled "Exemption for Certain Food Sales" and the most recent SC information letter on the "Local Sales and Use Tax Charts, Catawba Tribal Sales and Use Tax Chart and Exemption Information."